Our Story

 The new building, a concrete block structure was dedicated on July 5, 1942.
 This building still exists today as the Countryside Nursery School.
 Several years later, in 1959, another dedication service was held for a new church steeple and bell tower.
 Church members built the tower by working evenings and weekends.

 The next decade brought another building initiative.
-During and extensive pledge campaign in 1967, Rosemary and Stanley Ginn donated 5.5 acres for a new church site.
+During an extensive pledge campaign in 1967, Rosemary and Stanley Ginn donated 5.5 acres for a new church site.
 Construction of the new facility at our present location on Chapel Hill Road began in 1969.
 The congregation and their minister, Rev. Marvin R. Pyron, worshipped in the new building for the first time in late August 1970.
 A consecration service was held November 1970.

 New building on Chapel Hill Road